ChaosRez/6gn-functions/README.md

 # Anti-Collision System for Drones: Serverless Functions

-> **Note:** This is an early prototype of the anti-collision system and is not ready for production use.
+> **Note:** This is an early prototype of the anti-collision system (and TUB services) and is not ready for production use.
 The project is currently archived.

 This repository contains the serverless functions for the 6gNext anti-collision system for drones.
 It is designed to be used for the [6gNext project](https://6gnext.de/?page_id=524).